Licensing and usage rights

 Editorial license

-Architectural publications are strict — I make the process smooth.
+Architectural publications are strict — we make the process smooth.

 Commercial license